JuliaScheel/Templates-iPlacenta/omics school cork.md

 Lectures will be provided on the topics of RNA and Bisulfite sequencing, Epigenetics, and basic statistics, and followed by hands-on sessions.
 Finally, we will showcase a Galaxy Docker installation for customized workflow analysis.

 Learning goals:
-- Understand the concepts of systems biology and how they enable us to analyze and interprete data
+- Know the concepts of systems biology and how they enable us to analyze and interprete data
 - Know your data, and the implications of data preprocessing and quality control
 - Performing differential gene expression analysis using Galaxy
-- visualize a network
+- Visualize a network

 Prerequisites: